 The Norfolk Housing Plan Steering Committee met monthly and these meetings were open to the public.
 The first Community Forum on the housing plan was held on June 1, 2021.
 The second Community Forum on the housing plan was held on September 27, 2021 and attendees were polled on their support for the goals and strategies presented here.
-Describe adoption process dates and outcomes.
+The draft Housing Plan was presented to the Planning & Zoning Commission on November 9th and their feedback was incorporated.
+Finally, on December 1, 2021 the Plan was adopted by the Board of Selectmen.